 This is the ultimate question, and a very difficult one to answer.
 You may have a deadline in mind or you may not.
 You may know what “too long” looks like or you might just have a vague idea, but either way you should share it.
 A development partner will work with you to try and achieve your goals, so the sooner they know what you want to achieve, the sooner they can help you achieve it.

-If your deadline is unfeasible then you should expect push-back, but you should also be prepared to sacrifice scope to achieve it.
+If your deadline is unfeasible then you should expect push-back, but you should also be prepared to sacrifice scope in order to achieve it.
 If your developer asks you this question early on, they are taking your project seriously and want to know if you have thought ahead and have a plan.

 Who can we talk to about this going forward?